 Under the waxing May sun, the rivers of Alaska fill once again with the silver bounty of fish.

 Springtime in Alaska is truly spectacular.
-Due to the northerly climate, spring is just beginning to take hold in Alaska by May.
 Areas that were brown and dusty weeks earlier explode into lush green speckled with spring flowers.
 Snow banks melt and drain away into the tributaries that feed the mighty Kenai River as well as the Kasilof, Ninilchik and Anchor Rivers.
-The cold of winter gives way to cool mornings and warm days along the shores of some of Alaska ’s most beautiful rivers.
+The cold of winter gives way to cool mornings and warm days.

 From the docks and fish processing plants to every sport fisherman pulling tackle from the closet, the entire Kenai Peninsula is buzzing in eager anticipation of the arrival of fishing season.